dylanpieper/dylanpieper/README.md

 ## Hi there 👋
 - 🔭 I’m currently developing LLM and survey tools for R
 - 🌱 I’m currently learning Shiny + JavaScript
-- 👯 I’m looking to collaborate on end-to-end Shiny SaaS projects
+- 👯 I’m looking to collaborate on Shiny SaaS products
 - 💬 Ask me about psychology or social science
 - 📫 How to reach me: dylanpieper@gmail.com
 - 😄 Pronouns: He/Him